theobori/tinywad/README.md

 Add lump unique coherent IDs | ✅
 Update lump size in the metadatas | ✅
-Include remove for other operations than save WAD file | ❌ Include update into the WAD build process | ❌
+Include remove for other operations than save WAD file | ❌ Include static update into the WAD build process | ❌

 ## ℹ️ Documentation